About SDEWEventsEarthFairVolunteeringOutreachSponsorshipLinksSite MapHome

 1. Decide on a theme, activity, or project.
 Discuss with friends, teachers, coaches, etc. (see ideas and photos below).

-2. Register for the Parade using our on-line registration system.
-Go to http://sdew.earthmedia.bz/login, sign up as an associate, and fill out the on-line registration form.
+Go to sdew.earthmedia1.com/login, sign up as an associate, and fill out the on-line registration form.

-3. On April 20, arrive at the staging area on Village Place, off Park Blvd.
+3. On April 24, arrive at the staging area on Village Place, off Park Blvd.
 A representative from each participating group should check in at the registration table by 9:30 am

 4. March in the Parade.
 Enjoy the Children's Area activities.
 Check out the exhibits, food and fun at the EarthFair.